using ControlSystems

 The interpolation conditions that we have just derived constitute the basis on which we are going to derive the limitations of achievable closed-loop magnitude frequency responses.
 But we need one more technical results before we can proceed.
 Most probably you have already encountered it in some course on complex analysis - maximum modulus principle.
 We state this result in the jargon of control theory.

-Theorem 1 (Maximum modulus principle) For a stable transfer function F(s), that is, for a function with no pole in the closed right half-plane (RHP) it holds that
+Theorem 1 (Maximum modulus principle) For a function F(\cdot) of a complex variable s that is analytic in the closed right half-plane (RHP), it holds that

 \sup_{\omega}|F(j\omega)|\geq |F(s_0)|\;\;\; \forall s_0\in \text{RHP}.